Frydesk/easy-local-rag/README.md

 3. The system will process these files and create embeddings for semantic search.

+## Testing

+you can test funcionality and RAG system by running test_llm.bat with llm-api already open

 ## API Usage

 1. Start the API server: